nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-20418](https://jira.nuxeo.com/browse/NXP-20418)

-#### Simplify install packages script
+#### Simplify Install Packages Script

-To simplify the installation of packages while building a Docker image, we have merged both install-packages.sh and install-local-packages.sh scripts into only one install-packages.sh that will handle both packages from Connect and from local packages while offline.
+To simplify the installation of packages while building a Docker image, we have merged both `install-packages.sh` and `install-local-packages.sh` scripts into only one `install-packages.sh` that will handle both packages from Connect and from local packages while offline.

 ```
 FROM <DOCKER_REGISTRY>/nuxeo:<TAG>